c4s4/pythenv/README.md

 # requirements: foo==1.2.3, bar
 ```

-You would run this script with follwing command:
+You would run this script with following command:

 ```
 $ pythenv script.py arg1 arg2